The Kingdom of God Now

 Hermeneutics is the art of building a bridge between their world and ours.
 It is the disciplined process of filtering out what is cultural so we can apply what is eternal.
 To do this faithfully, we use specific filters:

-• Prescriptive: The Bible prescribes that a marriage is between one man and one woman (Gen 2:24).
+- Prescriptive: The Bible prescribes that a marriage is between one man and one woman (Gen 2:24)—a design Jesus Himself reaffirmed in Matthew 19.
 Hermeneutics teaches us to tell the difference so we don't turn historical events into behavior mandates.

 The Goal: We do not use Hermeneutics to find "loopholes" to avoid obeying God.
 We use it to ensure our obedience is accurate.
 We want to apply the Timeless Truth, not cultural expressions.